geteduroam/letswifi-portal/README.md

 	make var/letswifi-dev.sqlite

-Edit etc/letswifi.conf.php and change `userIdAttribute` and `defaultDomain` to match your setup.
+Edit etc/letswifi.conf.php and change `userIdAttribute` to match your setup.

 Write metadata of your SAML IdP to simplesamlphp/metadata/saml20-idp-remote.php